dyllew/dyllew.github.io/README.md

 Hey!
 Thanks for coming to my personal website repository.

-I wrote it in Vue.js & Bootstrap.
-I wanted to do make this website as my first personal project and to get more experience using Bootstrap.
+I wrote the site in Vue.js & Bootstrap.
+I wanted to make this website as my first personal project and to get more experience using Bootstrap.